-To set a process deadline:
+To set a process deadline

-- 1. Find or create the asset in the Content Server interface. - 2.
-View the asset's status by opening the asset in the Status form. - 3.
+- 1. Find or create the asset in Content Server's standard interface. - 2.
+View the asset's status by opening the asset in the "Status" form. - 3.
 Click in the Workflow commands field and then choose Set Process Deadline from the drop-down list.
-The Set Process Deadline form opens:
+The "Set Process Deadline" form opens: